 Building PVC projects with FORMUFIT Furniture Grade PVC fittings does not require you to use Furniture Grade PVC pipe.
 Almost all plumbing-grade PVC pipe is compatible with FORMUFIT PVC fittings and accessories.
 When using plumbing-grade PVC pipe for your project, you can determine what PVC Size you have by reading the manufacturer markings or printing that is on the outside of the pipe.

-Each manufacturer marks their pipe differently, as there is not a standard to how or what order, print size or format they are printed in.
-Since each manufacturer is different, we’ve provided some example of how manufacturers mark PVC pipe, and what to look for.
-Please note that not all manufacturers are represented below, and yours may be different.
+Each manufacturer marks their pipe differently, as there is not a standard to how or what order, print size or format they are provided.
+Since each manufacturer is different, we’ve provided some example of how manufacturers mark PVC pipe and what to look for.
+Please note that not all manufacturers or PVC pipe sizes are represented below, and yours may be different.

 Look for the PVC Size